How to make an appointment

 Due to the coronavirus outbreak, how you contact your GP surgery will be different at the moment.
 This is to limit face-to-face contact where possible and help stop the spread of coronavirus.

 We are open and if you need to see your GP, please ring us on 01440 820140.
-The phone lines are open from 8.30am until 6.00pm Monday to Friday.
+The phone lines are open from 8.30am until 6.00pm Monday to Friday, however our receptionist is at lunch between 1.30pm and 2.30pm.
+We can respond to Emergency calls only during that time.
 Our opening hours are 8.00am until 6.30pm Monday to Friday.
 All consultations with the doctor are initially carried out by telephone.
 After assessment over the telephone the doctor may arrange for you to attend for a face to face consultation.
 In addition to face-to-face consultations, we are offering consultations online via video link or over the phone.
 This can be a convenient and flexible way to receive healthcare but if you would prefer to see a GP or healthcare proessional in person then this will be arranged for you.

 You should make your appointment by telephone during opening hours.
 The receptionist will offer you the next available telephone appointment with the doctor of your choice but if you feel your problem is urgent you will be offered an emergency telephone appointment with one of the doctors on duty that day.
 See our Appointments page for details.